QuarkChain/goquarkchain/README.md

 ${USER} hard nofile ${NUMBER}
 ```
 ${USER} should be replaced with your user name, or * for all users; and ${NUMBER} should be replaced with the total shard number plus one.

+### Configure the Network

+Before running, you'll need to set up the configuration of your network, which all nodes need to be aware of and agree upon.
+We provide an example config JSON in the repo (mainnet/singularity/cluster_config_template.json).

+Note that many parameters in the config are part the consensus, please be very cautious when changing them.
+For example, COINBASE_AMOUNT is one such parameter, changing it to another value effectively creates a fork in the network.

 ### Running a single cluster for local testing